charliejeynes/food_standard_agency/README.md

 The dashboard components can be executed within the notebook, where further instructions are included.

 ### On a website
-In order to access the dashboard online:
+In order to access the dashboard online, there are two options.
+Go to a website such as [this](https://mybinder.org/v2/gh/lorena-gp/food-standards-agency_app/master?urlpath=voila%2Frender%2FFood-and-You-survey_risks.ipynb), where the app has been set up to render.
+Or, alternatively, set up website rendering from scratch by following these steps:
 * go to [Binder](https://mybinder.org/)
-* select GitHub under __GitHub repository name or URL__ and insert the appropiate path name (for example, `my-repository/app`) for the remote open repository where the dashboard code is hosted (such as the `app` folder in here).
+* select GitHub under __GitHub repository name or URL__ and insert the appropiate path name (for example, `lorena-gp/food-standards-agency_app`) for the remote open repository where the dashboard code is hosted (such as the `app` folder in here).
 * select URL under __Path to a notebook file (optional)__ and insert `voila/render/Food-and-You-survey_risks.ipynb`